 Although Rodin took inspiration from Michelangelo, he did not copy the Renaissance artist’s working techniques.

-In addition, people knew Rodin for his assemblages, or 3D collages.
+In addition, people knew Rodin for his assemblages or 3D collages.
 He combined his original plasters with parts of classical sculptures, turning them into new pieces.
-Pictured below is an example of one of his work, Despairing Youth and Torso of a Child of Ugolino.
+Pictured above is an example of one of his works, Despairing Youth and Torso of a Child of Ugolino.
 Here, Rodin attached an ancient vase with molds of two male figures for handles.